singlesly/tx/README.md

 - **Fund Issuance**: Flexible mechanisms for creating new assets.
 - **Commission Deduction**: Automated handling of transaction fees.

+## What Problems This Project Does Not Aim to Solve

+- **Consensus Between Nodes**: By default, it is assumed that all nodes are truthful.
+This project does not include mechanisms to ensure consensus.
+- **Blockchain Technology**: This is not a blockchain.
+There are no links to previous blocks or even blocks at all.

+## Purpose of the Service

+- If you need a reliable system for transaction management, the type of transactions created depends entirely on your requirements and the requests you send to the network.
+Think of it as a specialized database for managing transactions.
+- If you need a distributed, fault-tolerant transaction management mechanism that can undergo certification and licensing.

 ## Architecture

 - **P2P Network**: Nodes communicate directly, eliminating single points of failure.